NOTES ON EGYPTIAN RELIGION AND

 Fundamental to the Egyptian concept of order was the rhythm of the Nile.
 Each year the rains in Ethiopia caused the swelling of the river and this produced an annual flood in Egypt, usually at the end of June.
 (It was hardly a strict rhythm - records from the New Kingdom show that the time between floodings could vary from 345 to 415 days).When the inundation had subsided, and deposited its fertile silt, the fields would be re-surveyed and planting begun.
 The flood occurred at about the time that Sirius or SOPDET, the brightest star in the sky, first appeared before dawn over the eastern horizon and traditionally this was taken to signal the inundation.
 In early dynasties depicted as a cow, Sopdet was later identified with Isis.

 The backdrop to the mythological drama, as in many other cultures, was the sky.
 The sky goddess Nut is portrayed in tombs giving birth to her celestial progeny and along the 'Winding Waterway', conceived as a body of fresh water like the Nile, the gods travelled in their celestial boats to set in the west - the land of the dead.
-Krauss argues that the Waterway is the band of the ecliptic (4).
-(The sun of course was Re and, since the inner planets are always close to the sun, Krauss proposes that the conflict between Horus and Set is represented by conjunctions between Venus and Mercury.
+Krauss argued that the Waterway is the band of the ecliptic (4).
+(The sun of course was Re and, since the inner planets are always close to the sun, Krauss proposed that the conflict between Horus and Set is represented by conjunctions between Venus and Mercury.
 Bauval proposes that the Winding Waterway was the Milky Way).
 The netherworld, called the DUAT, was pictured as a star in a circle, probably signifying that part of the sky beneath the earth.
 Gods needed to transfer from the day boat to the night boat in their daily round and these boats were often represented by models or pits, as in the illustration below showing the boat pits beside Khafre's mortuary temple.

 Stars were 'oarsmen' and those